-Over the summer cooling period the log building used 24% less energyOver the spring heating period the log building actually used 46% less energy.
+- During the spring heating period the log building actually used 46% less heating energy.

 R-Values Not Representative

 Remember there are three types of heat transfer: convection, conduction and radiation and fiberglass insulation basically addresses only convection.
-A solid log wall also resists the conduction of heat and produces a more eco-friendly home.
+A solid log wall also resists the conduction of heat due to the thermal mass of the logs and produces a more eco-friendly home.

 Solar Power Saves Money and Resources Both passive solar power and active solar power offer ways to save money along with our planets resources.

 Thermal Bypass Checklist Guide The Thermal Bypass Checklist Guide addresses the best practice ways to be qualified as ENERGY STAR.

 Log Home Systems – An Integrated Approach Using an integrated approach to log home systems will result in greater efficiency, lower building costs, superior performance and overall savings.